2018 BMW M2 Photo Shoot

 Camera and Lens

 This shoot was captured exclusively with the Fujifilm X-H2 and the 23mm f/2 and processed from RAW files.
-Although I experiment and sometimes prefer JPEGs for travel and street photography, that is not true for automotive work.
-Car photography is precise and benefits from further editing and touchup, so I use RAW exclusively for automotive photography.
+Although I experiment with and sometimes prefer the X-H2 JPEGs for travel and street photography, I use RAW exclusively for automotive photography.
+Car photography is precise and benefits from further editing and touchup.

 Post-Processing In Lightroom